raregem1/alx-system_engineering-devops/0x00-shell_basics/README.md

-the script prints the type of the file named iamafile in the /tmp directory
+the script creates a symbolic link to /bin/ls, named _ls_